valeriangalliat/blog/2022/05/google-cloud-service-account-authorization-without-oauth.md

 used in a `Authorization: Bearer` header against the service you included in the `aud` field.

-And it does work most of the time (again checkout [my post](https://hookdeck.com/blog/post/how-to-call-google-cloud-apis-from-cloudflare-workers#the-problem-with-cloudflare-workers) to see the vanilla JavaScript implementation), but in some cases like with Google Cloud Storage, [it breaks down](https://stackoverflow.com/q/63222450).
+And it does work most of the time (again check out [my post](https://hookdeck.com/blog/post/how-to-call-google-cloud-apis-from-cloudflare-workers#the-problem-with-cloudflare-workers) to see the vanilla JavaScript implementation), but in some cases like with Google Cloud Storage, [it breaks down](https://stackoverflow.com/q/63222450).